Code-Institute-Submissions/Milestone-2-InspiroType/README.md

 ### Additional Testing
 I sent the game to a number of friends / students for further feedback.

+I tested the Email Submission form regularly throughout the process to make sure it was working ok.

 ### Code Validation